Jenks

 District-Level NCES Analysis

-JENKS operates 8 public schools serving 12,654 students, placing it among the smaller districts in Oklahoma.
-The school portfolio breaks down into 4 other, 2 elementary, 1 high, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 12,527 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Tulsa County County.
+Jenks operates 8 public schools serving 12,654 students, placing it among the smaller districts in Oklahoma.
+The school portfolio breaks down into 4 combined, 2 elementary, 1 high, 1 middle schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Tulsa County.

-Academic infrastructure includes 1 of 8 schools offering Advanced Placement (30 AP courses district-wide), a 450.9:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 12.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 8 schools offering Advanced Placement (30 AP courses district-wide), a 450.9:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 12.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 45.3% White, 16.4% Asian, 13.8% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Northwest Es, with a diversity index of 79.8/100.

-Jenks Hs accounts for 29.2% of all JENKS student enrollment
+Jenks Hs accounts for 28.9% of all Jenks student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means JENKS-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Jenks-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data